 Since the launch of our Engaging Men initiative, we have been honored to continue and expand our partnerships.

 - With 1in6.
-Joyful Heart partners with 1in6 to distribute informational materials for male survivors and the friends, family and partners, as well as professionals, who care for them.
+1in6 is a leading partner on the Male Survivors Series of our NO MORE PSA campaign, which you can see here.
+We also work with 1in6 to distribute informational materials for male survivors and the friends, family and partners, as well as professionals, who care for them.
 You can download and order these materials here.
 1in6 also provides consultation and issue expertise on the subject of male sexual abuse in our efforts to influence storylines on television.
-You can also check out 1in6 posts on Reunion Online every week.
+You can also check out 1in6 posts on our blog every week.

 “The passion and thoughtfulness that the Joyful Heart Foundation bring to the field is unparalleled.
 We could not be more proud of our relationship with them.”

 - Steve Lepore, Founder and Executive Director 1in6

 - With A CALL TO MEN.
 We collaborate with A CALL TO MEN, one of the nation’s leading organizations to engage men to end violence against women and girls on a number of our Engaging Men initiatives.
 Through conferences, our TALK and Talk Story discussion series, and collaboration on public awareness initiatives and events, we work together to bring men’s voices and perspectives on violence into the movement to end domestic violence and sexual assault.

 - With the Verizon Foundation.
 We’ve been proud to partner with the Verizon Foundation on the Your Voice Counts campaign.
 Together with James Brown, Mariska Hargitay, A CALL TO MEN, Verizon’s Hopeline and NO MORE, the Your Voice Counts campaign issued an important call to men to speak out against domestic violence.